wenweili/AlJabr-1/README.md

 ```
 latexmk -pdf -pdflatex="xelatex -shell-escape -interaction=nonstopmode %O %S" Al-jabr-1
 ```
-under bash, or more simply
+or more simply
 ```
 make
 ```

 Have a cup of coffee since this will take several minutes.
-The resulting PDF file should appear as **Al-jabr-1.pdf** in the same directory.
+The resulting PDF file should be **Al-jabr-1.pdf** in the same directory.
 Note that the main file is **Al-jabr-1.tex**.

 To clean up everything in our directory except the PDF file, type
 ```